Learn & Achieve

 Launching a startup or product?
 Use this model which again is inspired from the Scientific Method to stay on track.

-This framework, inspired by Shopify, supports you to build data-driven cultures of innovation, at scale.
+This framework, inspired by Spotify, supports you to build data-driven cultures of innovation, at scale.

 Use this model as a reminder that small things can make disproportionate impacts in complex systems.
 Its a reminder of the limits of lab, or relatively closed experiments when faced with the complexity of reality.